Where to study on campus

 We will keep this page updated regularly with all the latest information on where you can study on campus.

-Visit the library website for other library services including click and collect, study skills, special collections and opening hours.
+Visit the library website for other library services including borrowing and returning, developing academic skills, special collections and up-to-date opening hours.

 Outside study spaces

-If you’d like to study outside, we’ve got three locations where you can find tables and purple parasol umbrellas.
-You don’t need to book these, but remember to follow the safety rules on campus.
+If you’d like to study outside, we’ve got three locations where you can find tables and blue parasol umbrellas.
+You don’t need to book these, but remember to follow any safety rules on campus.
 You’ll find them:

 - Outside the Riley Smith (Leeds University Union) – Google Maps link